 Sangeet is the fun part of the ceremony.
-In an Indian wedding ceremony, guests are expected to perform a short dance routine, and this is the night where everybody gets a chance to go on stage.
+In an Indian wedding ceremony, guests are expected to perform a short dance routine, and this is the night when everybody gets a chance to go on stage.
 If you are attending, you better have something prepared!
 Some people would go together in a big group, some might be confident enough to dance by themselves.
 Then at the end of the night, everybody goes on the stage for a big dance party!

 4. Haldi (Turmeric Paste Ceremony)

 Haldi means “turmeric”.
 During the Haldi ceremony, guests line up and apply yellow turmeric paste to the bride’s body.
-Turmeric has many health benefits for skin, so the paste will help her skin glow for the big day later.
-It’s also believed turmeric has the holy properties that will ward off evil and sickness.
+Turmeric has many health benefits for the skin, so the paste will help her skin glow for the big day later.
+It’s also believed turmeric has holy properties that will ward off evil and sickness.
 Aside from that, turmeric’s yellow color is also believed to be a very auspicious color in Indian culture.

 I heard it can get quite aggressive and the turmeric might get applied everywhere to the bride’s body, including their face, neck, and hair.
 Be careful not to get any paste on your clothes since turmeric stain is almost impossible to get off.

 Finally, after 3 days, we’ve come to the actual wedding ritual.
 I thought all the events leading up to this were already festive, but Jaimala by far trumped them all.
 First, the groom will arrive at the wedding site on a white horse, welcomed by a loud and festive dance party at the entrance of the venue.